aqyang28/aqyang-photography/README.md

-👋🏻 Hello there, welcome to summer project where I learned web dev by making something meaningful to me: a photography portfolio!
+👋🏻 Hello there, welcome to my summer web dev project where I created meaningful to me: a photography portfolio!

 ## 1. Introduction and Motives
 This project is a personal photography showcase website that merges my passions for programming and photography.
 Over the summer of 2025, I was looking to improve my skillset by learning web development.
-I stumbled upon [The Odin Project's JavaScript pathway](https://www.theodinproject.com/paths/full-stack-javascript), and it has helped me strengthen my understanding of programming fundamentals, Git, and modern development practices.
+With no prior experience, the beginning stages were tricky.
+I progressed through [The Odin Project's JavaScript pathway](https://www.theodinproject.com/paths/full-stack-javascript), and it helped me strengthen my understanding of HTML, CSS, and JavaScript fundamentals, Git, and other modern development practices.
 Ready to apply my learning outside of their guided projects, I began working on this photography portfolio website.
-Following an Agile-inspired incremental development approach, I focused my initial efforts on creating a minimal but functional home page.
-I iteratively added new features, sections, and design improvements to make efficient progress through the project.

 ## 2. Technology & Functionality
 **Technologies Used:**